FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 **Rename :** rename the current speaker arrangement.

-**Import from :** allow to import a speaker configuration from a third-party software.
+**Import from :** allow importing a speaker configuration from a third-party software.
 See the next section for more detail.

 **Export :** open a window to export a selection of speaker arrangement.